rockogolic/Space_Invaders_2.0/Space_Invaders/readme.txt

 there are two ways to do that:
 2.1) :C-STYLE CAST: unsafe and short -> (float)vector.x and (float)vector.y
 2.2) :STATIC CAST: safe and long (safe for casting one class to another (?) ) -> static_cast<float>(vector.x) and (or, if only one), static_cast<float>(vector.y)

+static Class members:
+they are not initialized using constructor, as they are not dependent on object initialization.
+Hence, they are a class variable, and are the same for all objects of the same class!